MaddieM4/dirtabase/README.md

 # --------------

 # Bring external files into DB, printing a digest for each
-dirtabase --ingest some/directory some/other/directory \
+dirtabase --import some/directory some/other/directory \
  \ # Consume multiple in-DB digests and produce one merged result
  \ # where later dirs override earlier dirs
  | dirtabase --merge \